Graduating in 2020

 The doctoral-only ceremonies will be held at QUT Gardens Theatre.
 The Gardens Theatre is located on QUT Gardens Point campus, which is a short walk from public transport.
 Discounted parking will be available for attendees of these ceremonies.

 Do I have guest tickets?

-A ticket limit will be applied per graduand to ensure all have the opportunity for family and friends to attend the graduation ceremony.
-Ticket limits will be confirmed by QTIX when tickets are purchased.
+Due to COVID-19 restrictions, a ticket limit of two guests per graduand will be applied to ensure all graduands have the opportunity for family and friends to attend the graduation ceremony.

 What about access?

-With advance notice, QPAC can accommodate a range of individual needs, and we strongly encourage visitors to notify staff or any individual needs at the time of booking.
+With advance notice, venues will be able to accommodate a range of individual needs, and we strongly encourage visitors to notify staff of any individual needs at the time of booking.

 Our March and September conferral rounds are for students who expect to complete their course and who meet graduation eligibility criteria after one graduation ceremony round and prior to the next graduation ceremony round.
 This may include students who complete summer semester, deferred and/or supplementary assessment and who missed the cut off for July or December ceremonies.